huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 * `id` - (Optional, String, ForceNew) The shared bandwidth ID.
   This parameter is mandatory when `share_type` is set to **WHOLE**.
 Changing this will create a new resource.

-* `charge_mode` - (Optional, String, ForceNew) Specifies whether the bandwidth is billed by traffic or by bandwidth size.
+* `charge_mode` - (Optional, String) Specifies whether the bandwidth is billed by traffic or by bandwidth size.
 The value can be **traffic** or **bandwidth**.
 Changing this will create a new resource.

 ## Attribute Reference